bft-smart/fabric-orderingservice/README.md

 Stop the tools by typing 'docker stop <container name>'
 ```

 6. At this point you can launch the containers with the commands indicated by the output of the scripts.
-But before you are able to create channels, there is one extra step that needs to be performed in the case of "`SampleOrg`".
+However, before you are able to create channels, there is one extra step that needs to be performed in the case of "`SampleOrg`".
 As previously said, the images already have the genesis block for the system channel created.
-Since the configuration contained within that block was prepared for a local enviroment, it contains an incorrect address for the frontend at this point.
+Since the configuration contained within that block was prepared for a local enviroment, it contains an incorrect address for the frontend at this point (it is set to `172.17.0.6:7050`, the expected docker address for the local deployment).
 Nonetheless, the CLI image we provide contains a script to update the list of frontends.
-Assuming the IP address for the frontend is `192.168.1.5`, launch the container and execute the following commands:
+Assuming the entrypoint for the frontend is `192.168.1.5:7050`, launch the container and execute the following commands:

 ```
 peer channel fetch config genesisblock -c bftchannel -o 192.168.1.5:7050 echo "[\"192.168.1.5:7050\"]" > addresses.json
 update_frontend_entrypoint.sh genesisblock addresses.json update.tx
-peer channel signconfigtx -f update.tx peer channel update -o 172.17.0.6:7050 -c channel47 -f update.tx
+peer channel signconfigtx -f update.tx peer channel update -o 192.168.1.5:7050 -c bftchannel -f update.tx
 ```

 From this point on, you should be able to create new channels and invoke the chaincode as in the previous section.

 ## Compiling

-Make sure to switch to the 'release-1.1' branch, both for this repository and for the aforementioned HLF fork.
+If you wish to compile ths code, make sure to switch to the 'release-1.1' branch, both for this repository and for the aforementioned HLF fork.
 You can compile that fork the same way as the official repository.
 However, you must make sure to compile it outside of Vagrant, by executing:

 ```
 cd $GOPATH/src/github.com/hyperledger/fabric/